anuceh/simple-webapp-flask/README.md

 # Simple Web Application using Flask
-Creating a web application using python
+This is a simple web application using Python Flask and MySQL.
+This is a Demonstration of deployment of the application in the <a href="https://www.docker.com/">Docker Container/a>.
+##